 Being Amazon, the “clear direction” is hidden inside a buyer’s order details, but it is still exciting.
 After years of vaguely worded policies full of gray area, Amazon has created templates in its buyer-seller email platform that state exactly what it allows us to ask buyers.
 While these templates will be mostly used by MF sellers, FBA sellers can learn from them, too.

 Many of us use automated email services like Feedback Genius* to send follow up emails and review requests to buyers, so this is the right time to review your current templates for compliance.
-Feedback Genius and other programs are great tools, but they can be abused by sellers who don’t follow Amazon’s guidelines on how to ask for reviews, or who use it to run marketing campaigns inside of the buyer-seller messages platform – mistakes we see often in our practice.
+Feedback Genius and other programs are great tools, but they can be abused by sellers who don’t follow Amazon’s guidelines on how to ask for product reviews, or who use it to run marketing campaigns inside of the buyer-seller messages platform – mistakes we see often in our practice.

 This new beta program is a set of templates for buyer communications.
 When you are looking at an order, simply click on “Contact Buyer” next to the buyer’s name.